Pylons/pyramid_ldap/docs/index.rst

 and `ldappool <https://github.com/mozilla-services/ldappool>`_ packages.
 ``python_ldap`` requires OpenLDAP development libraries to be installed before it can successfully be installed.
 An easy way to get these installed on a Debian Linux system is to use ``apt-get build-dep python-ldap``.
+Or in Ubuntu 16.04 ``apt-get install libldap2-dev libsasl2-dev``

 After you've got the OpenLDAP dependencies installed, you can install ``pyramid_ldap`` using setuptools, e.g. (within a virtualenv)::